mpizzaca/lighthouse-web-notes/Week_1/Day_3/Objects_and_For_loops.md

 ```javascript
 for (let i in array)
 ```
-- `i` will hold the index of the element
+- `i` will hold the index of the current array element

 ```javascript
 for (let elem of array)
 ```
-- `elem` will hold the value of the element
+- `elem` will hold the value of the current array element

 #### Objects
 ```javascript
 for (let key in object)
 ```
-- `key` will hold the key value of the object
+- `key` will hold the key value of the current object element
 ```javascript
 for (let key of object)
 ```